• Skip to primary navigation

 • First, de-stem and lightly shake out the seeds of the chiles (we don't usually worry about getting all the seeds out).
 Then, heat a skillet over medium and toast the chiles for 2-3 minutes, stirring frequently, until fragrant.

 • Transfer the chiles to a saucepan with enough water to cover them.
 Bring the water to a low boil, then turn the heat down to simmer for 8-10 minutes, or until the chiles are softened.
-Reserve a few teaspoon of cooking water, and drain the rest.
+Reserve a few tsp of cooking water, and drain the rest.

 • In the meantime, heat the olive oil in a skillet over medium.
 Add in the onions and cook for 3-4 minutes, or until translucent.
 Stir in the garlic and cook for another 1-2 minutes.
 Lastly, add in the tomatoes and continue cooking until soft and lightly browned, about 5 minutes.

 • Transfer the onion mixture to a blender along with the drained chiles, lime juice, and salt.
 Blend on high until smooth, stopping to scrape down the sides a few times.
-If your salsa is not blending, add in some of the reserve chile water 1 teaspoon at a time.
+If your salsa is not blending, add in some of the reserve chile water 1 tsp at a time.

 • If you don't have a high-speed blender, strain the mixture into a bowl or container for storage.
 Serve with tacos, quesadillas, empanadas, etc. Happy Eating!